How Fatherhood Changes You

 Because once I see those places clearly, I can begin choosing differently.
 I can pause before reacting.
 I can apologize when I fall short.
 I can learn how to become safer, calmer, and more present than what I may have known before.

 Fatherhood does not give me permission to stay the same.
-It invites me to grow where love matters most.

 The Mirror They Hold Up